-Hypnosis comes from the Greek word “hypnos” or “sleep’ and “osis” or “put to sleep”.
+Hypnosis comes from the Greek word ‘hypnos’ or ‘sleep’ and ‘osis’ or ‘put to sleep‘.
 It is a state of relaxation involving focused attention and an increased capacity to accept suggestion.
 During hypnosis, you concentrate intensely on a specific thought, memory or image.
-Everyone can be hypnotised!
+Everyone can be hypnotized!
 In fact everyone drifts into and out of hypnosis all day.
-Remember times when you were lost in a book for hours, in a driving trace or simply daydreaming at your desk.
+Remember times when you were lost in a book for hours reading a page you didn’t really read, in a driving trace or simply daydreaming at your desk.
 In fact, crying and anger outbursts occur in a state of hypnosis.

 How Does Hypnotherapy Work?

 Hypnotherapy is a therapy that uses the power of your subconscious mind to help you change behaviors determined by your belief system.
-The state of relaxation allows Sue Fortune as a Certified Clinical Hypnotherapist to bypass your conscious mind and give positive suggestions directly to your powerful subconscious mind…the part of your mind that is simply accepting and does NOT judge.
-This allows you to overcome blocks and self destructive behavior and achieve the success you so desperately desire.
+The state of relaxation allows Sue Fortune as a Certified Clinical Hypnotherapist to bypass your conscious mind and give positive suggestions directly to your powerful subconscious mind… the part of your mind that is simply accepting and does NOT judge.
+This allows you to overcome blocks, self destructive behavior and achieve the success you so desperately desire.

 Conditions Effective for Hypnotherapy

-Hypnotherapy also uncovers the root cause of self destructive behavior, anxiety or phobias, self limiting beliefs and addiction.
-You are not always aware of your beliefs.
-Actually most people are not aware of their negative beliefs and the impact they have on our self esteem, confidence, emotions and day to day behavior.
-You are capable, deserving and worthy.
-And you are capable, deserving and worthy enough to explore the root cause of your self limiting beliefs and experience happiness, behavior change, success and freedom.
+Hypnotherapy also uncovers the root cause of self destructive behavior, anxiety, phobias, self limiting beliefs and addiction.
+You are not always aware of your own beliefs.
+Actually most people are not aware of their own negative beliefs and the impact they have on our self esteem, confidence, emotions and our day to day behavior.
+You are capable, deserving and worthy enough to explore the root cause of your self limiting beliefs, to experience happiness, behavior change, success and freedom.

 During hypnotherapy, you are always in control!
 You will not do or say anything you do not want to.
 You will not cluck like a chicken, unless you want to!
 Hypnotherapy is safe and natural when you are guided by an experienced Certified Clinical Hypnotherapist.